JonathanMEdwards/subtext10/doc/language.md

 Changes made to one copy can be merged into the other.
 If changes are merged in both directions the two copies become equal again.
 Sometimes changes made to both copies are such that merging must lose some information, for example if the same field in the same item is changed to be two different numbers.
 Merging can be done using an automatic policy to resolve such conflicts, or human intervention can be requested, either immediately in the UI when performing the merge, or later by reifying such conflicts into the document itself (but without breaking the document as textual version-control does).

 Merging can be done across copies of entire documents.
 Merging can also apply to documents included inside another document (see _include_ and _variant_).
 Merging applies to all tracked lists and links within a document.
-Non-tracked lists are treated as atomic values, like strings, that change as a whole.
+Non-tracked lists (including text) are treated as atomic values that change as a whole.

 TODO: details.

 ## Parsing

-It is common to need to find and operate on patterns in strings.
+It is common to need to find and operate on patterns in text.
 The traditional solutions involve specialized languages with radically different syntax and semantics, such as _regular expressions_ or _parser generators_.
 Subtext provides these capabilities without the need to learn a specialized sub-language.

 A _selection_ is a list that has been divided into three parts, called _before_, _selected_, and _after_.
 Any of these parts can be empty.
 We can define a selection to be a list plus two indices `begin` and `end` where `1 ≤ begin ≤ end ≤ length + 1`.
 A selection is created from a list with
 ```